gary-lgy/cs3219-otot-task-d/README.md

 You can run multiple subscribers subscribing to the same or different topics.

-### Publish to a topic
+### Publish to the topic

-To publish to a topic named `events`, open another terminal window and type:
+To publish to the `events` topic, open another terminal window and type:

 ```bash
 ./taskd pub events